North West Company: Frobisher–McTavish deal

 The death of Benjamin Frobisher opened the door to a takeover of the North West Company by Simon McTavish, who made a deal with Frobisher's surviving brother Joseph.
 The firm of McTavish, Frobisher and Company, founded in November 1787, effectively controlled eleven of the company's twenty outstanding shares.
 At the time the company consisted of 23 partners, but "its staff of Agents, factors, clerks, guides, interpreters, more commonly known today as voyageurs amounted to 2000 people."
 In addition to Alexander Mackenzie, this group included Americans Peter Pond and Alexander Henry the elder.
 Further reorganizations of the partnership occurred in 1795 and 1802, the shares being subdivided each time to provide for more and more wintering partners.

 Vertical integration of the business was completed in 1792, when Simon McTavish and John Fraser formed a London house to supply trade goods and market the furs, McTavish, Fraser and Company.
 While the organization and capitalization of the North West Company came from Anglo-Quebecers, both Simon McTavish and Joseph Frobisher married French Canadians.
 Numerous French Canadians played key roles in the operations both in the building, management, and shareholding of the various trading posts scattered throughout the country, as well numbering among the voyageurs involved in the actual trading with natives.

-In the northwest, the Company expanded its operations as far north as Great Bear Lake, and westwards beyond the Rocky Mountains.
+In the northwest, the Company expanded its operations up the Saskatchewan River, establishing a fort near the site of modern-day Edmonton in 1795.
+NWC operations extended as far north as Great Bear Lake, and westwards beyond the Rocky Mountains.
 For several years, they tried to sell furs directly to China, using American ships to avoid the British East India Company's monopoly, but little profit was made there.
-The company also expanded into the United States' Northwest Territory (today's Midwest of Michigan, Illinois, Indiana, Ohio and Wisconsin).
+The company also expanded into the United States' Northwest Territory (roughly today's Midwest of Michigan, Illinois, Indiana, Ohio, Wisconsin, and the northeastern part of Minnesota).
 In 1796, to better position themselves in the increasingly global market, where politics played a major role, the North West Company briefly established an agency in New York City.

 Despite its efforts, the North West Company was at a distinct disadvantage in competing for furs with the Hudson's Bay Company, whose charter gave it a virtual monopoly in Rupert's Land, where the best furs were trapped.
 The company tried to persuade the British Parliament to change arrangements, at least so the North West Company could obtain transit rights to ship goods to the west needed for trading for furs.
 It is said that Simon McTavish made a personal petition to Prime Minister William Pitt, but all requests were refused.